Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

 \subsection{Research Questions}

-The goal of this study, guided by the goal-question-metric (GQM) approach \cite{van2002goal}, is to \enquote{\textit{\textbf{analyze} Jira issues \textbf{in order to} minimize annotation effort in architecture technical debt detection \textbf{with respect to} (i) the effectiveness and reusability of keyword-based filtering, (ii) the efficiency and performance of active learning strategies, and (iii) the explainability of model decisions using XAI techniques \textbf{from the point of view of} experts \textbf{in the context of} open-source software projects}}.
+The goal of this study, formulated according to the Goal-Question-Metric (GQM) \cite{van2002goal} template is to \enquote{\textit{\textbf{analyze} Jira issues \textbf{in order to} reduce annotation effort in architecture technical debt detection \textbf{with respect to} (i) the effectiveness of keyword-based filtering candidate issues, (ii) the efficiency and performance of active learning strategies, and (iii) the explainability of model decisions using XAI techniques \textbf{from the point of view of} SE experts \textbf{in the context of} open-source software projects}}.